alexfernandez/alexfernandez.github.io/2017/origins-language.md

 two single-consonant words and one syllable:
 'S R' from 'S∅R'.
-In the first case there is a small pause between 'S' and 'R', similar to the intersyllabic transition in modern languages.
+In the first case there is a small pause between 'S' and 'R', similar to the intersyllabic transition in modern languages, as in English 'pos·ter'.
 In the case of 'S∅R' the schwa provides vocal continuity.

 ### Grammar

 A simplistic grammar is needed to combine content and function words.

+Some words can be both nouns or verbs, such as 'R∅T': run, or 'R∅L': trail.
+Nouns are always the first word, followed by verbs or adjectives.

 ## References